Detox with Cereal Grasses

 Who cereal grasses are not good for:

-Because wheat grass has been sprouted it’s usually not an allergen for those who are sensitive to gluten.
-Therefore it’s usually an acceptable food for wheat sensitive people.
+Because wheatgrass has been sprouted, it’s usually not an allergen for those sensitive to gluten.
+Therefore, it’s usually an acceptable food for wheat-sensitive people.
 If in doubt, try a small amount and see how you feel and react.

 Where to buy cereal grasses:

-Generally cereal grasses are available as tablets, powder, or fresh greens.
-If you’re interested in growing grasses yourself there are usually ready to go trays available at health food stores.
-These trays allow you to grow and harvest the fresh grass right in your kitchen.
+Generally, cereal grasses are available as tablets, powder, or fresh greens.
+If you’re interested in growing grasses yourself, there are usually ready-to-go trays available at health food stores.
+These trays allow you to grow and harvest fresh grass right in your kitchen.

 How to use cereal grasses: